SankhaSubhra/ambiguity-resolving-ANN/README.md

 # ambiguity-resolving-ANN
-Contains MATLAB code for a Multi Layer Perceptron that can be used to resolve ambiguity (generated from multiple label of a training point) and successfully classify a test point
+Contains MATLAB code for a Multi Layer Perceptron that can be used to resolve ambiguity (generated from multiple labels of a training point) and successfully classify a test point